Joachim Gauck: Election

-Following the resignation of President Christian Wulff on 17 February 2012, Joachim Gauck was nominated on 19 February as the joint candidate for President of Germany by the government parties CDU, CSU and FDP, and the opposition SPD and the Alliance '90/The Greens.
-This happened after the FDP, the SPD and the Greens had strongly supported Gauck and urged the conservatives to support him.
-The SPD chairman, Sigmar Gabriel, said Gauck was his party's preferred candidate already on 17 February, citing Gauck's "great confidence among the citizens."
-Reportedly, Chancellor Merkel gave in to FDP chairman (and Vice-Chancellor) Philipp Rösler's staunch support for Gauck; the agreement was announced after the FDP presidium had unanimously voted for Gauck earlier on 19 February.
-He was thus supported by all major parties represented in the Federal Convention, except Die Linke, the successor party to the former East German communist party.
+Following the resignation of Wulff on 17 February 2012, Gauck was nominated on 19 February as the joint candidate for President of Germany by the government parties CDU, CSU, and FDP, and the opposition SPD and the Greens.
+This happened after the FDP, the SPD, and the Greens had strongly supported Gauck and urged the conservatives to support him.
+Gabriel said Gauck was his party's preferred candidate already on 17 February, citing Gauck's "great confidence among the citizens".
+Reportedly, Merkel gave in to FDP chairman Philipp Rösler's staunch support for Gauck; the agreement was announced after the FDP presidium had unanimously voted for Gauck earlier on 19 February.
+He was thus supported by all major parties represented in the Federal Convention, except Die Linke.

 According to a poll conducted for Stern, the nomination of Gauck was met with high approval.
-The majority of the voters of all political parties represented in the Bundestag approved of his nomination, with the Green voters being most enthusiastic (84% approval) and Die Linke's voters least (55% approval); overall, 69% support him, while 15% oppose him.
-His nomination was "broadly welcomed" by the German media, which were described as "jubilant."
-However, his candidacy was criticized by Die Linke, and met with some other individual criticism; he was criticized by individual CSU members for not being married to the woman he lives with, and by individual politicians of the Greens, notably for his earlier statements on Thilo Sarrazin and the occupy movement.
-The SPD chairman, Sigmar Gabriel, however, stated that the reason that Die Linke was the only party that did not support Gauck was its "sympathy for the German Democratic Republic."
+The majority of the voters of all political parties represented in the Bundestag approved of his nomination, with the Green voters being most enthusiastic (84% approval) and Die Linke's voters least (55% approval); overall, 69% supported him, while 15% opposed him.
+His nomination was "broadly welcomed" by the German media, which were described as "jubilant".
+His candidacy was criticized by Die Linke, and met with some other individual criticism; he was criticized by individual CSU members for not being married to the woman he lives with, and by individual politicians of the Greens, notably for his earlier statements on Sarrazin and the Occupy movement.
+Gabriel stated that the reason that Die Linke was the only party that did not support Gauck was its "sympathy for the German Democratic Republic".

 David Gill was appointed head of Gauck's transition team, and later became head of the Bundespräsidialamt.

-On 18 March 2012, Gauck was elected President of Germany with 991 of 1228 votes in the Federal Convention.
+On 18 March 2012, Gauck was elected President of Germany with 991 of 1.228 votes in the Federal Convention.
 Upon accepting his election, he assumed the presidency immediately.
-The new president took the oath of office required by article 56 of Germany's Constitution on Friday 23 March 2012 in the presence of the assembled members of the Bundestag and the Bundesrat.
-On 6 June 2016, President Gauck announced he would not stand for re-election in 2017, citing his age as the reason.
+The new president took the oath of office required by article 56 of Germany's Constitution on 23 March 2012 in the presence of the assembled members of the Bundestag and the Bundesrat.
+On 6 June 2016, Gauck announced he would not stand for re-election in 2017, citing his age as the reason.

 Presidential visits to foreign countries

-He has visited a significant number of countries as president.
-In 2014, he boycotted the 2014 Winter Olympics in Sochi, Russia, in order to make a statement against human rights violations in Russia.

-On 3 August 2014, he joined French president François Hollande to mark the outbreak of the war between Germany and France in 1914 during World War I by laying the first stone of a memorial in Hartmannswillerkopf, for French and German soldiers killed in the war.
+Gauck has visited a significant number of countries as president.
+In 2014, he boycotted the 2014 Winter Olympics in Sochi, Russia, in order to make a statement against violations of human rights in Russia.
+On 3 August 2014, Gauck joined François Hollande to mark the outbreak of the war between Germany and France in 1914 during World War I by laying the first stone of a memorial in Hartmannswillerkopf, for French and German soldiers killed in the war.